 Local contractors want a healthy and safe environment for their children to grow in, just as you do.
 And, living among their clients, they have an added incentive to uphold their reputation by continuously striving to do their best work.
 “If we fail one of our clients,” says Gayler, “we may be failing a neighbor, teacher, or coach.”
 Partnering with a local design/build firm that cares about quality and doing the right thing will provide you peace of mind knowing your project will be done right—using reputable contractors, quality materials, insurance protection, and more.
 This value is priceless.

-Quality and Client Service are Prioritized
+Quality and Client Service is Prioritized

 A family-owned business has its name attached to it.
 The employees don’t just represent the business; they represent the family.
 They put quality and customer service first.
 Multi-generational firms build long-term relationships with past clients who then refer their children, creating a long-standing business relationship that strengthens the community.
 In addition, family-owned businesses demonstrate their family- and community-first values.
 “We do business with local suppliers who share the same commitment to quality, integrity, and dependability.
 They often even become close friends,” says Gayler.